mvazquezgts/ChaLearn_2021_Looking_at_People_Large_Scale_Signer_Independent_Isolated_SLR_CVPR_Challenge/README.md

 ![alt General Structure](fact_sheets/figures/general_structure.PNG?raw=true "General Structure")

-This implementation is based on the implementation described in "Disentangling and Unifying Graph Convolutions for Skeleton-Based Action Recognition", CVPR 2020 Oral.
+Our contribution for the challenge is largely based on the implementation described in "Disentangling and Unifying Graph Convolutions for Skeleton-Based Action Recognition", CVPR 2020 Oral.
 [[PDF](https://arxiv.org/pdf/2003.14111.pdf)]